KelvinOyanna/Access-Database-Data-ETL-To-PostgreSQL/README.md

 # Project Description:
 This repository contains the code, data and resource used to implement a data ingestion pipeline and analyzing the data to draw-out some insight.
-The project is part of the requirement for Kippa's data analyst interview process.
 On execution, the program downloads the required access database file from: https://msi.nga.mil/Publications/WPI, load the data from the file into a Postgresql database instance on Google Cloud Platform and create tables based on the questions asked.

 ### Pre-requisite: